json-schema-org/referencing/draft-handrews-jri.md

 For example, in JSON Schema, replacing an object that contains only `$ref` is guaranteed to not change the validation outcome, and only changes the evaluation path of annotations.
 Since the presence of `$ref` in the evaluation path is used to determine whether keywords are present adjacent to `$ref`, omitting it when no such adjacent keywords are present is safe.
 While JSON Schema specifies keyword-level semantics, a tool that replaced `$ref`-only objects with their targets according to object-level semantics prior to JSON Schema evaluation would not break the schema's behavior.

+# Standalone JRI implementations

+By definition, a standalone JRI implementation is an implementation that, in its default configuration, can only correctly process JRI in context-independent documents.

+Such implementations MAY offer non-default configurations that incorporate context-aware behavior from any known context specification(s).
+Implementations SHOULD document the conditions under which such non-default configurations are safe to use, and any assumptions involved that could produce unexpected behavior if used with a document tha does not conform to the relevant context specification.

+## Implementing a standalone subset of JRI

+The popularity of tools devoted only to processing `$ref` demonstrates a substantial market for simple standalone implementations of a JRI subset.
+Standalone implementations that only support a subset of JRI MUST NOT claim to be full implementations of JRI, and MUST document what subset is supported.

 # JRI Applications

 JRI exists to faciliated interoperable tooling.
 Therefore, several common applications of JRI here are described to encourage common functionality.